 and if it does not do so the proposed Change Request will be treated as formally withdrawn.

-First Gas will publish any Change Request on OATIS within 3 Business Days of receiving it.
+First Gas will publish any Change Request on OATIS as soon as is reasonably practicable and in any event within 3 Business Days of receiving it, and notify if as a result of information provided under section 17.9 First Gas does not support the proposed change.

 GIC Recommendation

 Following submission of a Change Request in accordance with section 17.9, GIC, after appropriate consultation with the Gas industry, will provide a written recommendation stating whether or not it approves that Change Request.
-The GIC recommendation will consider whether the proposed change better achieves the objectives set out in section 43ZN of the Gas Act 1992 and the objectives set out in Government Policy Statements on gas prepared under section 43ZO of the Gas Act 1992 than the current Code.
+The GIC recommendation will consider (but not be limited to) whether the proposed change better achieves the objectives set out in section 43ZN of the Gas Act 1992 and the objectives set out in Government Policy Statements on gas prepared under section 43ZO of the Gas Act 1992 than the current Code.
 In doing so, the GIC may also suggest any further Code changes or actions by any Party that it considers relevant.

 Subject to section 17.14, a Change Request approved by GIC (Recommended Change Request) will become effective on the date specified in the approval.
-A Change Request the GIC does not support will be deemed to have been declined and will lapse.
+A Change Request the GIC does not approve will be deemed to have been declined and will lapse.

 Where it approves a Recommended Change Request, First Gas will notify all Interested Parties thereof via OATIS within 2 Business Days, and publish an amended Code on OATIS which shall be effective from the later of the publication date and any effective date set out in the Recommended Change Request.

-First Gas may decline to approve a Recommended Change Request if it has previously given notice under section 17.7 that it does not support the proposed change and:
+First Gas may decline to approve a Recommended Change Request if it has previously given notice under section 17.7 or under section 17.10 that it does not support the proposed change and:

-it considers that the Change Request would cause either the Change Requestor or First Gas to breach its obligation to act as a Reasonable and Prudent Operator; or
+it considers that the Change Request:

+could reasonably be expected to cause First Gas or another Interested Party to breach its obligation to act as a Reasonable and Prudent Operator; or

+is inconsistent with other obligations under the Code or an Interconnection Agreement; or

 the proposed Code change would: